Updated May 2023

 - Emergency Shelter: A compact space blanket could be carried in a PFD pocket if there is any risk of you getting separated from your gear and the rest of the group in a remote location.

-- Bear-Resistant Food Container: Many rivers will require use of bear-resistant food containers.
-I use both an Ursack and a BV450 BearVault for a one week trip.
+- Bear-Resistant Food Container: Many river management agencies will require use of bear-resistant food containers.
+I use both an Ursack and a BV450 BearVault for long trips.
 Ursacks can be stowed inside the packraft all the way up in the bow.
-Rigid canisters should be stored in the back to avoid impact with rocks.
+Rigid canisters should be stored in the back on top of something soft to avoid impact with rocks.
 Keep any canisters far from the river while in camp.
 I’ve had raccoons knock them over at night causing the canister to roll towards the water.
+In bear country, we tie the Ursacks to a tree and pile them on our bear vaults.
+We then put a motorcycle alarm on top of the pile, which is set off if the pile is disturbed.
+In theory, we then wake up and pop out of our tents to defend our food with bear spray.

 I hope you find this packrafting gear list useful in planning your next packraft trip.
 Please share any suggested improvements to this packrafting equipment list in the comments below.